The Owl and the Pussycat (soundtrack)

 The Owl and the Pussycat is the soundtrack album to the 1970 American film of the same name.
-It was released by Columbia Records on December 19, 1970 and features dialogue from the film by Barbra Streisand and George Segal recorded over music performed by American band Blood, Sweat & Tears.
-The album's five tracks were all written by Buck Henry, produced by Thomas Z. Shepard, and later released by Blood, Sweat & Tears in stripped down instrumental versions on their 2013 compilation album Rare, Rarer & Rarest.
-An 8-track cartridge edition and cassette tape edition of The Owl and the Pussycat was also distributed, featuring four songs instead of five.
+Released by Columbia Records, it features film dialogue by Barbra Streisand and George Segal recorded over music performed by American band Blood, Sweat & Tears.
+The album's five tracks were all written by Buck Henry, produced by Thomas Z. Shepard.

-The soundtrack's songs are influenced by rock music and big band-style tunes.
-The Owl and the Pussycat was critiqued for Streisand's inclusion of talking rather than singing.
-However, critics felt the music paired nicely with the dialogue.
-Commercially, the album only charted in the United States and Canada.
-On the Billboard 200, it peaked at number 186, becoming Streisand's lowest-charting entry from her entire career, although it served as Segal's highest charting effort.
+While critiqued for lacking any Streisand singing, critics generally felt the music paired nicely with the dialogue.
+Commercially, the album charted in both the United States and Canada.

-Background and songs
+Background

 The Owl and the Pussycat was released to movie theaters on November 3, 1970, by Columbia Pictures.
 The accompanying soundtrack was released on vinyl and 8-track cartridge on December 19 of the same year through Columbia Records, featuring five tracks of dialogue spoken by cast members Barbra Streisand and George Segal recorded over music performed by American band Blood, Sweat & Tears.
 They created the instrumentals for the film while touring shortly before band member and lead vocalist, David Clayton-Thomas, departed the group.
 This was Clayton-Thomas's first film score credit, and he considered the work as being difficult because he was tasked with placing music over preexisting dialogue.
 He wrote: "Somebody should have told me what can happen when you do a film score.
 When the picture is completed, the powers that be can do what they want with the score."
 The record's five song titles correlate with different scenes in the film and are primarily rock-influenced.

 The soundtrack's creation was headed by Richard Halligan, who composed and arranged the selections.
 Screenwriter Buck Henry is credited with writing all five album tracks while Thomas Z. Shepard served as the album's sole producer.
-Rather than the five songs individually, the 8-track cartridge edition of the soundtrack features four consecutive parts of a track called "Highlights from Buck Henry's Hilarious Screenplay".
-On July 2, 2013, Blood, Sweat & Tears released a compilation album titled Rare, Rarer & Rarest, featuring all five of the tracks on The Owl and the Pussycat in their original, instrumental form.
+Rather than five individual songs, the 8-track cartridge of the soundtrack features "Highlights from Buck Henry's Hilarious Screenplay" in four consecutive parts.